Puducherry Puducherry, India Travel Guide

 Yoga sessions, surfing, or cycling through charming streets.

 Activities cater to various interests.
 Enjoy a sunrise yoga session, learn to surf at Serenity Beach, take a boat ride to Paradise Beach, or simply relax in a quaint cafe with a book.
-Shopping ranges from Auroville's handmade paper and organic products to local silks and handicrafts in the bustling markets.
+Shopping varies from Auroville's handmade paper and organic products to local silks and handicrafts in the bustling markets.

 Puducherry has an unique cultural mosaic.
 Prepare for a destination that invites both quiet reflection and lively exploration.
 This coastal town successfully preserves its historical strata while evolving as a modern a tourist destination.